justin-wong-ce/batosupi-crawler/README.md

 1. Run `main.py`
 2. Choose operation.
 We need to download the images of the cards first, so input `D` or `d`
+3. Enter a specific link if Fandom link is not simply the generation name appended at the end.
+Else leave empty and press Enter.
-3. Enter the generation name of the cards you want to import (i.e. BS60, BSC39) and press Enter
+4. Enter the generation name of the cards you want to import (i.e. BS60, BSC39) and press Enter
     ```
     Battle Spirits card importer v0.1.1
     Download card images from fandom: [D/d]